Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 The Yellow Congo Tetra is native to the Congo River basin in the Democratic Republic of Congo in Central Africa.
 The Congo basin is one of the most biologically diverse freshwater systems on Earth, second only to the Amazon in terms of water volume.
 It harbors hundreds of unique fish species, many of which have yet to be thoroughly studied.

 In the wild, Yellow Congo Tetras inhabit slow to moderately flowing tributaries, streams, and forested waterways within the Congo system.
-These waters tend to be soft and slightly acidic, often stained with tannins from decaying vegetation on the forest floor.
+These waters are soft and slightly acidic, often stained with tannins from decaying vegetation on the forest floor.
 The substrate is typically sandy or silty, with fallen branches, leaf litter, and submerged roots providing cover and foraging grounds.

 They’re schooling fish in nature, found in groups in mid-water where they feed on insects, small invertebrates, and organic matter that drifts through the current.
 The dappled light filtering through the forest canopy is what brings out the iridescent quality of their scales, something worth keeping in mind when designing your tank lighting.